LazerJesus/EVA/README.md

 ### Model Development
 The choice and design of our model architecture plays a key role in the success of EVA.
 Participating in discussions and experiments around potential model architectures would be a significant contribution at this stage.

-## Miletstones
-From my current vanatage point, I see the project evolving in three steps.

-### Alpha - Proof of Concept
-We are here.
-The idea is articulated and a demonstration of the concept is available.
-Now we need to build a community around the project and decide what to do next.
-If the community agrees, we will build a hosted autocomplete service based on codellama and a system for data aquisition and curation.

-### Beta - Working Autocomplete Service
-The beta phase centers around refining a working autocomplete service to offer immediate, but limited, functionality to users.

-### Version 1.0 - A Fully Working System
-Upon reaching version 1.0, our aim out to be to have a first stab at a comprehensive system in place.
-What this will look like is up to the community to ideate and commit to.

 Regardless of the phase, your participation in conversations, contributions to the ongoing development, and usage of EVA are immensely valuable.
 Thank you for being a crucial part of the EVA project and helping enhance the capabilities of Emacs.

-## Model Card
-### Model Details
-The current model is fine-tuned on top of a 3b foundation model with a 300m Lora adapter.

-### Training Data
-The model was trained on 18,000 rows of instruction + Elisp pairs, covering topics from math to file administration.
-Most of the data was AI-generated.

 ## Contact